 With an FSA, health insurance premiums are considered a non-medical expense and are not allowed.

-And, paying your health insurance premiums with your HSA would be considered a non-medical withdrawal.
-Non-medical withdrawals are subject to taxes and a 20% penalty fee by the Internal Revenue Service (IRS).
+Paying for health insurance premiums with an HSA would be considered a non-medical withdrawal.
+Non-medical withdrawals are subject to any applicable taxes plus a 20% penalty fee from the IRS.

-- Health insurance while you are receiving federal or state unemployment compensation
+Health coverage while you are receiving federal or state unemployment compensation.

-- Continuation of a health insurance coverage plan, like COBRA, required under any federal law; or
+Continuation of health insurance coverage as required under federal law, such as COBRA.

 In other situations, taxes will apply, but the 20% IRS penalty will not apply to the non-medical HSA withdrawal.
 These can include the following conditions:

 The account holder is 65 years old or older.